willyyayaya/willyyayaya/README.md

 <h1>English Bio</h1>

-My name is Willy Weng (Wei Chih Weng), based in Taiwan (UTC +08:00).
+My name is Willy Weng (Wei Chih Weng).
 I’m an enthusiastic novice programmer eager to learn and contribute across front-end, back-end, and automation domains​
 GitHub
 .
 On GitHub, I’ve built several repositories such as “桌遊管家” (willyyayaya.github.io), a HTML-driven boardgame companion site, and “side_project_platform”, a full-stack project using CSS/JavaScript for the client and Java for the server to help engineers find collaboration partners​
 GitHub